 What is California law for illegal use or possession of benzodiazepines?

-In California, absent a valid prescription, it is a crime to use and be under the influence of benzodiazepines such as Xanax (per Health and Safety Code 11550) or to possess them (per Health and Safety Code 11375).
+In California, absent a valid prescription, it is a crime to possess, to use, or to be under the influence of benzodiazepines such as Xanax.
+These are considered Schedule IV drugs under the Controlled Substances Act and are subject to strict regulation.

 Benzodiazepines, also known as “benzos,” are the most commonly abused type of prescription drug in the United States.
 Common drugs of this type include:

-A violation of HSC 11550 is a misdemeanor in California.
+A violation of HS 11550 (being under the influence) is a misdemeanor in California.
 The crime is punishable by:

-A violation of HSC 11375 can either be charged as a misdemeanor or a felony, depending on the facts of a given case.
+A violation of HS 11375 (unlawful possession) can either be charged as a misdemeanor or a felony, depending on the facts of a given case.
 Either charge can lead to imprisonment for up to a year or even more.